 What is Change Management?

 Change Management is the process to submit, review, schedule, document, and if needed back out changes that may affect your Information Technology environment.
 The Change Management process works hand in hand with all of your other IT Service Management processes.
+To be effective, having the right change management tools is important.
 If you are able to run your Change Management activities within your ticketing software application, you will have great visibility and coordination.
 A recent post by Cisco confirms that Change Management is important since 80% of all outages are related to changes.
 Managing changes to your environment is crucial to keep your technology systems and users up and running.
 It is critical that Change Management and the Help Desk are in sync with each other.

 Help Desk and Change Management

 The Help Desk team plays a significant role in your company’s Change Management process.
 A member from the Help Desk should be a member of the Change Advisory Board (CAB) providing input during the change approval process.
 The Help Desk must be aware of change activity start and end times in case there are user calls or monitoring alerts for the impacted system.
 After the completion of the change, the Help Desk will look for trends in user calls and try and correlate if the change caused an issue.

 The Request for Change is part of the change management step and is a formal request for change to be made.
 A RFC includes details of the proposed change captured by a change request form.
 Information gathered on the RFC form is the system affected, testing completed, version of applications, specific hardware involved, impact if the change is not completed, change start and end times, back out plans, and who will be performing the change.
 Once submitted the RFC form is used to create a change ticket inside your ticketing application.